ht50/FLT3_ITD_ext/README.md

 2. Minreads argument (flag -mr)
 3. Conservative filters hardcoded to remove spurious ITD candidates from accidental extension (reported instead in "other_summary" output file)
 4. Remove filtering of non-exonic ITDs but report in "other summary"
+5. Handle more types of ITDs in VCF and fix adjustment check
+6. Use R2 for readlengths in Archer
+7. Improve handling of complex ITDs
+8. Fix for missing MC tags in WT and Mut BAMs (thanks to jnktsj)

 Before running perl script for first time:
 1. Create a bwa index for the FLT3 target locus from the provided fasta file ("bwa index -p FLT3_dna_e1415 FLT3_dna_e14e15.fa") and modify script to provide path of the index if necessary (variable $refindex).